GAPO: Robust Advantage Estimation for Real-World Code LLMs: Introduction

-We evaluate nine diverse instruction-tuned large language models (LLMs), encompassing both general-purpose and code-specialized architectures with parameter counts ranging from 3B to 14B, all sourced from Hugging Face.
-Since no public dataset captures realistic, history-aware code editing in complex software contexts, we collected an internal dataset of 51,844 real-world code-editing tasks across 10 programming languages, with Go (37.71\%), Python (22.14\%), and Java (21.03\%) dominating the distribution.
-Each example includes a rich prompt (code context, cursor range, edit history, hints) and the corresponding edited code snippet, as detailed in \cref{tab:data_attribute}.
-Extensive experiments demonstrate the superiority of our \gapo over both GRPO and DAPO.
-To sum up, our contributions are: \begin{itemize} \item We empirically demonstrate that the standard group-relative advantage computation is sensitive to outliers in real-world code editing, where reward distributions are often skewed due to outliers.
+We evaluate nine diverse large language models (LLMs), both general-purpose and code-specialized, ranging from 3B to 14B parameters.
+Lacking public datasets for realistic, history-aware code edits, we collected 51,844 tasks across 10 languages—mainly Go (37.71\%), Python (22.14\%), and Java (21.03\%), each with a prompt (context, history, edit range) and the ground-truth edited snippet (see \cref{tab:data_attribute}).
+Extensive experiments demonstrate the superiority of our \gapo over both GRPO and DAPO in both accuracy and GPU throughput.
+In summary, our contributions are: \begin{itemize} \item We are the first to observe that group-relative advantage is highly sensitive to outliers in real-world code editing, where reward distributions are often skewed by rollout noise.

-\item We introduce \gapo, a robust enhancement to GRPO and its variants that replaces the global mean with an adaptive $Q$ value derived from an outlier-resistant sub-region of the reward distribution.
+\item We introduce \gapo, which adaptively identifies the sub-region with the highest SNR for each input and scenario, enhancing the robustness of group-relative advantage calculation.

-\item We collect and release a large-scale, real-world code-editing dataset and validate \gapo’s consistent superiority over GRPO and DAPO across nine diverse LLMs (3B–14B). \end{itemize}
+\item We collect a large-scale real-world code-editing dataset and demonstrate \gapo’s ID and OOD superiority over GRPO and DAPO across nine LLMs (3B–14B), with lower clipping ratios and higher GPU throughput. \end{itemize}